-Below, I will discuss underground vault explosions related to traffic accidents and what to do when or if faced with such a catastrophic event while using the roads.
+Below, I will discuss underground vault explosions related to traffic accidents and what to do when faced with such a catastrophic event while using the roads.

 How Do underground Vault Explosions Happen?

-When we drive around, we don't really think about what lies beneath us.
-But there are tunnels, caves, sewers, and all forms of infrastructure running across and underneath the roads.
-Obviously, placing a manhole cover - also a gas pressure relief point - along a publicly accessible road, is the most convenient, economical way to manage underground utilities.
+We don’t really think about what lies beneath us when we drive around.
+But tunnels, caves, sewers, and all infrastructure forms run across and underneath the roads.
+Placing a maintenance hole cover – also a gas pressure relief point – along a publicly accessible road is the most convenient, economical way to manage underground utilities.
 So roads, commerce, and public utilities go hand in hand.

-Over time, leaked, or even naturally occurring gasses can build up underground in or near underground vaults.
-As these high-pressure gasses build up, they must be ventilated so they can escape from the vault.
-And if it's not expelled from the vault quickly, it can build up and ignite, blowing up an entire section of road, for example.
+Over time, leaked or naturally occurring gasses can build up underground in or near underground vaults.
+As these high-pressure gasses build up, they must be ventilated to escape from the vault.
+And if it’s not expelled from the vault quickly, it can build up and ignite, blowing up an entire section of road, for example.
 Sometimes a spark from a faulty electrical switch or another piece of equipment catches fire or sets off electrical sparks.

-The government has a duty to inspect, repair, design modify, and maintain underground vaults in such a way so as to avoid or reduce the severity of the potential high pressure, explosive forces in a vault accident.
-But even the best preventative measure or safety device cannot eliminate all of the dangers associated with underground vaults near roads.
+The government has a duty to inspect, repair, design, modify, and maintain underground vaults in such a way as to avoid or reduce the severity of the potential high-pressure, explosive forces in a vault accident.
+But even the best preventative measure or safety device cannot eliminate all the dangers associated with underground vaults near roads.

 When a vault under pressure cannot vent properly, the hazards posed by the explosion can spell disaster for anyone nearby.
 These risks include electrical shock, flying debris, and blast shockwaves.
-If a un underground gas line gets damaged during the blast, a secondary explosion can ignite, creating a maelstrom of horrors including severe burns, and deadly fumes that can quickly overcome a stranded motorist in the initial blast zone.
+Suppose an underground gas line gets damaged during the blast.
+In that case, a secondary explosion can ignite, creating a maelstrom of horrors, including severe burns and deadly fumes that can quickly overcome a stranded motorist in the initial blast zone.

 Electrical Vault Explosion Car Accidents Are No Joke.